 The junior fellows (Phd students)

-Antonella Zarra is a doctoral researcher at Hamburg University within the European Doctorate in Law and Economics (EDLE), a joint programme by Erasmus University Rotterdam, Bologna University and Hamburg University.
+Antonella Zarra is a doctoral researcher at Hamburg University within the European Doctorate in Law and Economics (EDLE), a joint programme by Erasmus University Rotterdam, Bologna University, Hamburg University and University of Rennes1.

 She holds a Master’s Degree (Magna Cum Laude) in Economics of International Institutions (2016) and a Bachelor’s Degree in Economics and Management (2013) from Bocconi University, Italy.
 She was a visiting student at the Chengchi University of Taipei, Taiwan.